-The Beach Club – 60-Day Fast Pass Plus reservations, complimentary Magic Bands, Extra Magic Hours (early or late entry into specific parks on specific days), resort package delivery, Disney’s Magical Express, Free parking, Disney Transportation, use of the Disney Dining Plan, charging to your room from all Disney locations.
+The Beach Club – 60-Day Fast Pass Plus reservations, complimentary Magic Bands, Extra Magic Hours (early or late entry into specific parks on specific days), resort package delivery, Disney’s Magical Express, Disney Transportation, use of the Disney Dining Plan, charging to your room from all Disney locations.

 Shades of Green – 60-Day Fast Pass Plus reservations, Extra Magic Hours (early or late entry into specific parks on specific days), resort package delivery, Disney Transportation